nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 ### Linux based systems
 * PostgreSQL is already shipped with many linux distributions like Ubuntu.
 * To check the version of PostgreSQL, run the ```postgres -V``` command
-* If you want to install specific versions
+* If you want to install specific versions, the commands for installing are provided in the official postgres website at https://www.postgresql.org/download/
 #### Ubuntu installation commands
 ```bash
 # Create the file repository configuration: